 Okay, so you already own needle-nose pliers.
 But have you ever noticed how your hand is always in your line of sight when you’re trying to grab small things with them?
-Well, so did the guys who came up with these Kiwi pliers.
 Grab one of these pliers and go after clamps, clips and retainers and still see what you’re doing.

 Ordinary ratchets are short, so you need lots of muscle.
 But longer ratchets don’t fit well under the hood.
-GearWrench has the answer.
-Its bent-handle flexible-head ratchet lets you get into tight places and still get the leverage you need to break bolts.
-The cushioned grip makes it more comfortable, and the bent handle lets you put even more distance between you and the engine.
-So when the bolt breaks loose, your knuckles aren’t in the way.
-To sweeten the deal, the three-piece set includes two spark plug sockets with built-in flexible extensions.
+Flex ratchets are the answer.
+These suckers let you get into tight places and still get the leverage you need to break bolts.

 When you’re working in areas like engine compartments, sometimes you just can’t get your socket into the tight places.
-That’s where this Tite-Reach tool comes in handy.
+That’s where the ratchet extender comes in handy.
 Slap your socket onto one end of the extension tool and attach your ratchet to the other end.
 Then loosen or tighten the “unreachable” bolt.

 You won’t need hex bolsters very often.
 But when you really need torque, they do the trick.
 (What’s a bolster, you say?
 It’s the place where the shank meets the handle.)
 Just slide a wrench down the screwdriver shaft and onto the bolster.
 Then push the screwdriver tip into the screw head and lean into it while you turn the screwdriver with the wrench.
 Your “lean-in” will keep the screwdriver bit seated in the head, while the wrench gives you added leverage.

-If you do your own oil changes, you need this formable funnel.
-It bends, moulds and flexes so you can channel the oil right into your drain pan.
+If you do your own oil changes, you need a formable funnel.
+It bends, molds and flexes so you can channel the oil right into your drain pan.
 But it’s not limited to auto repair.
-You can use it for plumbing repairs too.
-Comes in four sizes.
-Best of all, you can flatten it and keep it right in your toolbox.
-For more ideas, watch the manufacturer’s video at formafunnel.com.
+You can use it for plumbing repairs too!

 You’ve lost a bolt and now you’re rummaging through your old bolt collection and trying every one that looks like a contender.
 It turns in a few threads and then stops.
 Darn, you’re trying to ram an “English” bolt into a metric hole.
 Stop wasting time and buy an inexpensive screw pitch gauge.
-The gauge reads both metric and English thread sizes.
 Every shop owns one and you should too.
-Just find the “leaf” that mates to the threads on the nut or bolt and read the screw “pitch” (for metric fasteners) or the teeth per inch (TPI) for English fasteners.
-Record the number and run to the hardware store, or use the measurement to match up an old bolt from your collection.

 Many electrical connectors in late-model vehicles are locked together with plastic pins and slides.
 Going after them with needle-nose pliers can wreck those “locks.”
 But you can easily finesse them out with one of these picks.
 They’re also good for snatching O-rings and hors d’oeuvres.

 Carmakers love to install relays and control boxes in deep, dark places under your dash, and there’s no way to get big tools in there to loosen the hex-head screws.
-That’s where this 1/4-in.-drive SK Hand Tools (1-1/2-in.-diameter) finger ratchet comes in handy.
+That’s where the finger ratchet comes in handy.
 If you can get your hand in place, you can get the fastener out.
 The fine-tooth ratchet mechanism lets you rotate backward to get another “bite,” without turning the screw back in.
 You won’t use this tool often, but when you need to, it pays for itself.